by-jp/www.byjp.me/content/notes/2024-05-30/qjdkr/index.md

 ---
 date: 2024-05-30T06:40:53.299+01:00
 publishDate: 2024-05-30T06:40:53.299+01:00
-slug: qjdkr
+tags:
+- EMFCamp
 ---

-I’m off to #EMFCamp!
-I can’t believe I’ve waited so long to go!
+I’m off to [EMFCamp](/tags/emfcamp)!
+I can’t believe I’ve waited so long to go for the first time!